Tabletop Game: Cartoon Action Hour

 - Captain Ersatz: All over the dang place.

 - Critical Failure: Called a "Flub".

 - Greek Chorus: Kargorr, a fictional villain from a fictional series, shows you how not to play the game.
 For CAH: Season 2, John Bravesteel, a fictional hero from the same fictional series as Kargorr, keeps Kargorr in check.
-In "CAH:S3", a fiction character from another fictional series, Sarah Strongheart, joins the two.
+In "CAH:S3", a fiction character from another fictional series, Sarah Strongheart of Power Princesses, joins the two.

 - Hit Points: Called Hurt Points in CAH:S1.
 Avoided in CAH: Season 2, replaced with "Set Back Tokens".
 Even more cartoon logical!